danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 The recording engineer goes on to explain that whomever in the ensemble has a solo should take a step closer to the microphone.

-In the music that I have produced for this project the presupposition of others is that acoustic music is created by living breathing human beings reading sheet music.
+In the music that I have produced for this project the presupposition of the imagined audience is that acoustic music is created by living breathing human beings reading sheet music.
 They are using a very special type of physical object which is a musical instrument to make sounds.
 Ideally this happens in a special type of physical space which is a concerthall.
 This is how recordings get made.
 The details surrounding the engineering aspect of the recording is not important.
 The people in the room with their instruments; That is where the magic happens.
 Any infringement upon that fact is unthinkable to this imagined audience which holds these virtual beliefs.
 This then becomes Zizek's efficacity as it gave me something to relate to when I made the music for this project.

 In the leadup to Zizek's great reveal of The Real Real there is the telling of the story in which Rumsfeld lists what they knew at the time just before the war